NoOneHardy/BZT-M335/docs/system.md

 | \>= 75%        | green       |
 | charging       | blue        |

+**Marketing**

+This app is available in the store, but since it is designed for one specific gym company, I don't expect thousands of users.
+The main goal of broody is to replace roody in order to fix a bugs the original developer won't fix.

 ## Home

 The home view provides a list with the user's last 5 trainings so one can start them right away.